 The uncertainty principle in quantum mechanics limits how precisely measurements can be made.

-However, there is a way to circumvent it: the quantum state of the measurement probe can be manipulated so that the uncertainty is shifted to another physical quantity than the one to be measured (this is called a squeezed state).
+However, quantum techniques can be used to improve the measurement accuracy beyond what previously was perceived as the limit set by the uncertainty principle.
+The quantum state of the measurement probe can be manipulated so that the uncertainty is shifted to another physical quantity than the one to be measured (this is called a squeezed state).

-The physical quantity of interest can then be measured with extremely high precision.
+The physical quantity of interest can then be measured with enhanced precision.
 Quantum states can also be manipulated to make the measurement immune to the strongest sources of noise.